Drake turns trolling sights on injured Warriors star Kevin Durant

 The decal was no longer on Drake's back in the fourth quarter when he returned to his seat.

+On video posted on social media, Thompson, Durant and Drake seemed to indulge in some good-natured needling.

+Even Sports Illustrated took a shot at Drake -- photoshopping a social media post that had Draymond Green dunking on Drake in a Raptors uniform (No. 6, an apparent reference to the Six) with the words "Just hold on, we're going home," referencing Drake's 2013 single "Hold On, We're Going Home" with the R&B duo Majid Jordan.

-Standing up, Drake applauded the Raptors as they took the court, exchanging fist bumps with the players.
+Earlier, Drake stood up and applauded the Raptors as they took the court, exchanging fist bumps with the players.
 He exchanged a hug and handshake with former U.S. president Barack Obama before taking his seat.

 The rapper stood up to applaud veteran coach Frank Layden when he was honoured with the Chuck Daly Lifetime Achievement Award in the second quarter.